 Find out more about Wendy's singing groups on her website here

 Sam grew up in Bristol, had an unremarkable education & failed to complete 6th form.
 He claims to be the most useful wheelbarrow labourer of all Bristol's choir leaders.

 ....He also started the Gurt Lush Choir in October 2009, which swiftly grew to the 200+ members it has today.
-In 2016 he created Bristol MAN Chorus, which is popularly considered to be the handsomest choir in the world. 😉
+It is popularly considered to be the handsomest choir in the world (see YouTube).